-Following peer evaluation, the cognizant Program Officer will evaluate the competitively rated proposals in the context of the programmatic objectives and financial limitations.
+Following the peer review evaluation process, the cognizant Program Officer will evaluate the competitively rated proposals in the context of the programmatic objectives and financial limitations.
 The Program Officer will present a recommendation for selection based on the entirety of these factors to the NASA Selection Official identified in the NOFO.
 The Selection Official will select proposals as judged against the evaluation criteria, the objectives of the NOFO, programmatic considerations, and available financial resources.